DarkenedDragon/LabWork/README.md

 4. Let the program run.
 It may take several minutes depending on the amount of pictures you are processing.
 The results can be found in the data.txt file.

 NOTE: If the returned value is 999, it is the programs's error message and means that it found nothing with in that ROI and color range.

+Included is a Package folder.
+This contains applications for both ColorFinder and TestTube, that can be run on a 64 bit windows computer.
+See the README file in Package for more detailed information on running these programs.